Adoration 4 Adventure’s budget travel guide for visitors to Mallorca, Balearic Islands, Spain.

 The journey to Torrent de Pareis is almost as spectacular as the final destination.
 Windy roads lead through mountains with unique rock formations caused by water erosion.
-There are dozens of scenic view-points and you will be stopping the car countless times to take photos or just gaze in awe.
+There are dozens of scenic viewpoints and you will be stopping the car countless times to take photos or just gaze in awe.
 Keep an eye out for the “Knotted Tie”, a looping road that looks like a bow-tie.

 Once reaching the bay of Sa Calobra, it’s an easy paved walked to Torrent de Pareis.
 A cove where the stream meets the sea.
-A dramatic landscape of jutting rock-faces, crashing waves, and turquoise streams.
+A dramatic landscape of jutting rock faces, crashing waves, and turquoise streams.

-In every destination there is always one spot that tops people’s must-visit list.
+In every destination, there is always one spot that tops people’s must-visit list.
 For Mallorca, this is Formentor.
-A rugged coast-line with spectacular sea views in the most northern part of the island, it’s the place most visitors want to see.
+A rugged coastline with spectacular sea views in the most northern part of the island, it’s the place most visitors want to see.
 There is also a lighthouse further along the twisting road.

 2. Coll Baix

-There can’t be many better combinations then a hike and a stunning beach.
+There can’t be many better combinations than a hike and a stunning beach.
 Coll Baix is a hidden treasure that requires a little work to get to but is well worth the effort.
 First, it’s about a forty-minute drive from Palma to the town Alcudia, then more country roads.
 Look out for the signs for “Coll Baix” as they can be hard to spot.
 Once reaching the road, it gets a bit rocky and most people will park then walk the rest of the way in.

-From the trail-head it’s around thirty minutes to the beach.
+From the trailhead, it’s around thirty minutes to the beach.
 Parts of the trail can be a little slippery and steep, so take care with your footing.
-At the time of my visit the tide was high, however during low-tide and warmer seasons be sure to take a picnic and enjoy the beach to its fullest.
+At the time of my visit, the tide was high, however during low-tide and warmer seasons be sure to take a picnic and enjoy the beach to its fullest.